-The often remote nature of adventure travel trips, combined with the presence of various degrees of physical activity, means the likelihood is high that an adventure travel guide will need to respond to some form of first aid or medical emergency at various times throughout his/her career.
+The often remote nature of adventure travel experiences, combined with the presence of various degrees of physical activity, means the likelihood is high that an adventure travel guide will need to respond to some form of a medical emergency at various times throughout their career.

-Guides must possess a first aid certification based on the recognized protocol for the amount of time required to reach definitive care
+Guides must possess a medical certification based on recognized protocol for the amount of time to reach definitive care a.
+The exact training requirement will vary by region and activity.

-Examples of certification include: Standard First Aid, Wilderness First Aid, Wilderness First Responder, and Wilderness EMT.
+Examples include: Standard First Aid & CPR, Wilderness First Aid & CPR, Wilderness First Responder, and Wilderness EMT.